Net Promoter Score (NPS) is a metric that customer experience management (CXM) teams need to track.

-Usually, an Net Promoter Score survey is made up of two components.
+Usually, a Net Promoter Score survey is made up of two main components.
 The close-ended question (explained above), that gives you a score between 1 and 10, and an open ended question, meant to contextualize your customers’ scores.

 However there are some other questions that Net Promoter Score surveys might contain.

-Let’s go through each possible question in the Net Promoter Score system.
+Let’s go through each possible question in the Net Promoter Score framework.